FindMySchool LogoFindMySchool

 This is a state primary, so the most relevant benchmarks are Key Stage 2 outcomes and how they compare with England averages.

-In 2024, 86.67% of pupils met the expected standard in reading, writing and mathematics combined, compared with an England average of 62%.
-At the higher standard, 34.67% achieved greater depth in reading, writing and mathematics, compared with an England average of 8%.
+In the 2025 dataset, 80% of pupils met the expected standard in reading, writing and mathematics combined.
+At the higher standard, 10% achieved greater depth in reading, writing and mathematics.

 Rankings provide another lens for parents comparing options locally.
-On FindMySchool’s primary outcomes ranking (based on official data), the school ranks 994th in England and 16th in Barnet, a profile that sits well above the England average (top 10%).
+On FindMySchool’s primary outcomes ranking based on official data, the school ranks 1,185th out of 14,978 schools in England for primary academic outcomes, while the local ranking places it 6th in Barnet and 475th in England overall.

 What this tends to mean in practice is that the school is not just securing expected standards, it is pushing a meaningful proportion of pupils into higher attainment as well.
 For families who want both solid foundations and stretch, the data supports that shortlist decision.